End mill: Geometry

-4+ Flute: Designed to run at faster feed rates but due to having more flutes it causes issues with chip removal.

 Operations

-Roughing: the purpose is to remove a big chunk of material from workpieces, sometimes to get rid of excess material in order to get closer to the final shape.
-It attempts to get really close to the finalized shape.
-Traditionally it's the first major operation in the machining process.
+Roughing: generally the purpose of roughing to remove most of the material and get close to the finish shape and size.
+By definition, the roughing cuts will happen first and be followed by semi-finish and/or finish cuts.

 Contouring/Profiling: this is a process used to mill different surfaces such as flat or irregular ones.
 This type of process can be done during the roughing or finishing phase of the overall operation.

 Facing: is an operation used to face the part down to specified dimension.
 Facing can be done using end mills or a special face mill.

 Pocketing/Slotting: this is a process to make a pocket on the inside of the part.
 A pocket can be shallow or deep, depending on specs.